 This workshop will explore the multiple efforts and components of the Civil Rights movement.
 In addition to reviewing documents from the traditional Civil Rights stories, such as Rosa Parks and Brown v.
 Board of Education for new insights, you will have the opportunity to examine National Archives sources that capture the fight for integrated schools, fair housing, and equal employment opportunities in neighborhoods around the corner and across the country.

 “What was the whole world watching?”: The 1968 Democratic Convention and the Chicago 7 Trial

-Yippies, National Guard, Dellinger, Rubin, Chicago Police, Mayor Daley, Hayden, Hoffman, Vietnam, Intent to Incite a Riot, Seale, Weiner, the National Mobilization Committee to End the War in Vietnam, Lincoln Park, Grant Park, "they are here to preserve disorder," the Conrad Hilton Hotel, "the whole world is watching."
-Perhaps these names and phrases bring back memories; perhaps they are things you have read about.
-Discover how they relate to the 1968 Democratic National Convention and the Chicago 7 Trial through records at the National Archives at Chicago and explore techniques to solicit deeper student understanding of this time period.
+Yippies, National Guard, Dellinger, Rubin, Chicago Police, Mayor Daley, Hayden, Hoffman, Vietnam, Intent to Incite a Riot, Seale, Lincoln Park, Grant Park, “they are here to preserve disorder,” the Conrad Hilton Hotel, “the whole world is watching.”
+Perhaps these names and phrases bring back memories; perhaps they are things you have only read.
+Discover how they relate to the 1968 Democratic National Convention and the Chicago 7 Trial through National Archives records and explore techniques for classroom use.